 - Zirconia implants with a small diameter are prone to fracture

-As it was mentioned above, zirconia is very strong in compressive forces but somewhat brittle in elastic forces.
-It is for this reason that small diameter zirconia implants are contraindicated.
+Small diameter zirconia implants have proven to be problematic.
 Often times in implant dentistry, the dentist must utilize a small diameter implant in the range of 3.0mm-3.75mm due to thin bone or small spaces between the teeth.
 One research study showed that every implant with a diameter less then 4mm had a catastrophic fracture (Clinical Oral Implant Research, Thoma et al 2015).
-Another paper showed that out of 18 zirconia implants total, 7 implants fractured and one lost osseointegration because it could not be left to heal under the gums.
-(Journal of Clinical Periodontology, Thoma et al 2015).
-Similar to Thoma’s article, Roehling et al (2015) and Koch et al (2010) reported that the overall rate of zirconia implants demonstrating cracks of the implant head amounted to 22% and 30%, respectively!!
-This level of failure in unacceptable in clinical implant dentistry.

 - Not practical for complex oral rehabilitations or implant supported dentures.